tomphp/tomphp.github.io/_posts/2019-10-30-writing-code-with-a-clear-conscience.md

 [^1]: [Definition from Merriam Webster](https://www.merriam-webster.com/dictionary/clear%20conscience)

-If I'm saying that you should commit code with a clear conscience, then I'm saying that you must have a belief that nothing in your commit is bad or wrong.
+To commit code with a clear conscience, you must believe that you have not done anything _bad_ or _wrong_ while creating it.
+To quantify whether this is true, we must first understand who might judge our work as being _bad_ or _wrong_.
-To quantify whether this is true, we must first understand who might judge our work as being bad or wrong.
-I'm going to generalise these people into three
+I'm going to generalise these people into three groups:
-groups:

 - People who benefit from the running software
 - The people investing in your work